Jonathan2251/lbd/source/genobj.rst

 Work flow
 ---------

+In Chapter 3_2, `OutStreamer->emitInstruction` prints the assembly code.
+To support ELF object file generation, this chapter creates
+`MCELFObjectStreamer`, which inherits from `OutStreamer` by calling
+`createELFStreamer` in `Cpu0MCTargetDesc.cpp` above.

-In Chapter3_2, OutStreamer->emitInstruction print the asm.
-To support elf obj generation, this chapter create MCELFObjectStreamer inherited from OutStreamer by calling createELFStreamer in Cpu0MCTargetDesc.cpp above.
-Once MCELFObjectStreamer is created.
-The OutStreamer->emitInstruction will work with other code added in directory MCTargetDesc of this chapter.
-The details of expanation as follows,
+Once `MCELFObjectStreamer` is created, `OutStreamer->emitInstruction` will
+work with other code added in the `MCTargetDesc` directory of this chapter.
+The details of the explanation are as follows:

 .. rubric:: llvm/include/llvm/CodeGen/AsmPrinter.h
 .. code-block:: c++